emanueles/datavis-course/resources.md

 * [Financial Times Visual Vocabulary](https://github.com/ft-interactive/chart-doctor/tree/master/visual-vocabulary): A poster and [web site](http://ft-interactive.github.io/visual-vocabulary/) to assist designers and journalists to select the optimal symbology for data visualisations, by the [Financial Times Visual Journalism Team](https://www.ft.com/visual-journalism).
 [Versão para o Tableau](http://www.vizwiz.com/2018/07/visual-vocabulary.html).

+* [From Data to Viz](https://www.data-to-viz.com/) leads you to the most appropriate graph for your data.
+It links to the code to build it and lists common caveats you should avoid.

 ## Podcasts relacionados